This post may contain affiliate links. Please read our disclosure policy.

 Sour Cream: Full-fat sour cream adds flavor and tenderizes the cake.
 Low-fat sour cream or Greek yogurt will also work.

 Eggs: You will need whole eggs and egg whites.
-You can use freeze-dried eggs for the whole eggs but don’t skip the fresh egg whites.
+You can use freeze-dried eggs for the whole eggs, but don’t skip the fresh egg whites.
 They make this cake so light and fluffy!

 Get the full list of ingredients and measurements on the printable recipe card below.